ninjaalex888/courses/csci5622/homework/learnability/assign.md

 as positive and points on the exterior of the triangle as negative.

-Give a bound on the number of randomly drawn training examples sufficient to assure that for any target class c in C, any consistent learner will, with probability 95%, output a hypothesis with error at most 0.15.
+Give a bound on the number of randomly drawn training examples sufficient to assure that for any target class c in C, any consistent learner using H=C will, with probability 95%, output a hypothesis with error at most 0.15.

 **Note**: To make life easier, we'll allow degenerate triangles in C.  That is, triangles where the vertices are collinear.
 The following image depicts an example of a degenerate and nondegenerate triangle.